tfpf/points-table-projector/doc/README.md

 was drawn or tied or similar.
 Optional; defaults to 1.

 #### `team`
-Must be followed by a space and the name of the team whose possible outcomes you'd like to see.
+Must be followed by a space and the name of your favourite team (i.e. the team whose possible outcomes you'd like to see).

 #### `fixtures.completed`
 Must be followed by a list of matches which have already been played.
 Each match must be on a separate line.
 The end of